-For more great Pokémon guides, be sure to check out our articles covering Pokémon Scarlet and Violet mystery gift codes, the best monkey Pokémon, the best cat Pokémon, and find even more lovely puppy pals with our guide to the best dog Pokémon.
+For more great Pokémon guides, be sure to check out our articles covering Pokémon Scarlet and Violet mystery gift codes, the best monkey Pokémon, cat Pokémon, bear Pokémon, and find even more lovely puppy pals with our guide to the best dog Pokémon.

 Let’s dive into our list of the best fish Pokémon.

 The original and possibly still the best, Magikarp, was something of a joke back in the early days.
-A trainer would sell you one in Pokémon Red and Blue, a deal that felt like a scam when you realised this little orange guy could only splash around and was pretty much helpless in battle.
-Luckily it gets the best glow-up in Pokémon, as this often underestimated fish transforms into the terrifying and powerful Gyarados with a bit of love and patience.
+A trainer would sell you one in Pokémon Red and Blue, a deal that felt like a scam when you realized this little orange guy could only splash around and was pretty much helpless in battle.
+Luckily it gets the best glow-up in Pokémon, as this often underestimated gen 1 Pokémon fish transforms into the terrifying and powerful Gyarados with a bit of love and patience.